 Dr. Terzic is the Michael S. and Mary Sue Shannon Director, Mayo Clinic Center for Regenerative Medicine, and Marriott Family Professor in Cardiovascular Diseases Research.

 This article originally appeared on the Center for Regenerative Medicine blog.

 The Mayo Clinic College of Medicine and Science includes five schools:

-Tags: 3D printing, About, Andre Terzic, artificial intelligence, Atta Behfar, autoimmune disorder, biomedical engineering, CAR T-cell therapy, Center for Regenerative Medicine, clinical research, clinical trials, data science, fetal surgery, immunotherapy, Innovations, larynx transplant, maternal and fetal medicine, Mayo Clinic College of Medicine and Science, Mayo Clinic Proceedings, medical innovation, medical research education, mesenchymal stem cells, nanomedicine, News, oncology, orthopedic surgery, Progress Updates, republished, soft tissue sarcoma, spina bifida, stem cell research
+Tags: 3D printing, About, Andre Terzic, artificial intelligence, Atta Behfar, autoimmune disorder, biomedical engineering, CAR T-cell therapy, CAR-T, Center for Regenerative Medicine, clinical research, clinical trials, data science, fetal surgery, immunotherapy, Innovations, larynx transplant, maternal and fetal medicine, Mayo Clinic College of Medicine and Science, Mayo Clinic Proceedings, medical innovation, medical research education, mesenchymal stem cells, nanomedicine, News, oncology, orthopedic surgery, Progress Updates, republished, soft tissue sarcoma, spina bifida, stem cell research